Linear Regression from Strategic Data Sources: Related Work

 Perturbing a dataset before submitting it as input to a data mining algorithm has a long history in privacy-preserving data-mining (see, e.g., \cite{vaidya2005privacy,domingo2008survey}).
 Independent of an algorithm, early research focused on perturbing a dataset prior to its public release \cite{traub1984statistical,duncan2000optimal}.
-Perturbations tailored to specific data mining tasks have also been studied in the context of reconstructing the original distribution of the underlying data \cite{agrawal2000privacy}, building decision trees \cite{agrawal2000privacy}, clustering \cite{oliveira2003privacy}, and association rule mining \cite{atallah1999disclosure}.
-We are not aware of any study of such perturbation techniques in a non-cooperative setting, where individuals add noise strategically.
+Perturbations tailored to specific data mining tasks have also been studied in the context of, e.g., reconstructing the original distribution of the underlying data \cite{agrawal2000privacy}, building decision trees \cite{agrawal2000privacy}, clustering \cite{oliveira2003privacy}, and association rule mining \cite{atallah1999disclosure}.
+We approach such perturbation techniques via a non-cooperative setting, where individuals strategically choose the perturbation to their data.

-The above setting differs from the more recent framework of $\epsilon$-differential privacy \cite{Dwork06,kifer2012private}, which has also been studied from the prespective of mechanism design \cite{ghosh-roth:privacy-auction,approximatemechanismdesign,roth-liggett}.
+The above setting differs from the framework of $\epsilon$-differential privacy \cite{Dwork06,kifer2012private}, which has also been studied from the perspective of mechanism design \cite{approximatemechanismdesign}.
 In differential privacy, noise is added to the \emph{output} of a computation, which is subsequently publicly released.
-Differential privacy offers a strong guarantee: changing an individual's input alters the distribution of the perturbed output at most by an $\exp \epsilon\approx 1+\epsilon$ factor.
 The analyst performing the computation is a priori trusted; as such, individuals submit unadulterated inputs.
-In contrast, the classic privacy-preserving data-mining setting we study here assumes an untrusted analyst, which motivates input perturbation.
+Several works study mechanisms incentivizing data disclosure under costs quantified by differential privacy~\cite{roth-liggett,Dandekar12a,ghosh-roth:privacy-auction,Cummings15a}, whereby individuals are compensated for the privacy cost they incur.
+In contrast, we do not assume that the analyst is trusted, which motivates input perturbation.
+Such input perturbations also correspond to the more recently studied notion of local differential privacy \cite{Duchi13a,Kairouz16a}, though such studies focus on the privacy/utility tradeoff, ignoring the strategic aspect of the input perturbation.

+\paragraph{Strategic Data Sources and Data Elicitation.} A few recent works consider settings where sources may choose their effort when generating data \cite{Cai15a,Luo15a,Westenbroek19a} or have heterogeneous costs due to disclosure \cite{Abernethy15a}.
+In all these works, data sources are assumed to maximize the payment received (minus cost of effort).
+We note that in Cai \emph{et al.}~\cite{Cai15a} and Westenbroek \emph{et al.}~\cite{Westenbroek19a}, which are the closest to our work, the disclosure costs of data sources are linear in the exerted effort, whereas we use more general convex costs.
+The data elicitation literature also includes related problems, in which one tries to incentivize an expert to truthfully reveal her prediction of an event, typically using scoring rules \cite{Frongillo15a} (see also the literature on incentives in crowdsourcing \cite{Dasgupta13a}).